powersync-ja/powersync-js/demos/react-advanced-ui/README.md

-# PowerSync + Supabase Web Demo: Widget
+# PowerSync + Supabase Web Demo: Advanced UI

 This is a demo of the widget for the [PowerSync](http://powersync.com) to demonstrate how data flows from one PowerSync client to another.